bhargavako/3d-spatial-webapp/README.md

 # 3d-spatial-webapp

-This is the main core page for the web app.
+The 3D web app is built to project the fiscal analysis city/counties withen the USA.
+The data is hosted through a postgresql server and the hosted on the shiny server.